 George Speed, Double Bass

 Bassist George Speed enjoys a career that combines teaching with solo, chamber, and orchestral performing.
-He is Assistant Professor of Double Bass at Oklahoma State University and Principal Bass of the Oklahoma City Philharmonic.
+He is Associate Professor of Double Bass at Oklahoma State University and Principal Bass of the Oklahoma City Philharmonic.

 As a soloist, Mr. Speed won the Jackson (TN) Symphony Concerto Competition, the Vanderbilt Concerto Competition, and the SC All-State Concerto Competition.
-As part of the 1998 Tanglewood Festival of Contemporary Music, he was a featured performer for Composer-in-Residence Henri Dutilleux’s chamber work Les Citations.
-In 1999, the Pierre Boulez Workshop at Carnegie Hall selected Mr. Speed to participate in a performance of Schoenberg’s Kammersymphonie, Op.
+As part of the 1998 Tanglewood Festival of Contemporary Music, he was a featured performer for Composer-in-Residence Henri Dutilleux's chamber work Les Citations.
+In 1999, the Pierre Boulez Workshop at Carnegie hall selected Mr. Speed to participate in a performance of Schoenberg's Kammersymphonie, Op.
 9 in Weill Recital Hall under Maestro Boulez.
 He also performs regularly with the Oklahoma City-based chamber ensemble Brightmusic.

 A native of Spartanburg, South Carolina, Mr. Speed earned his Bachelor of Music degree, summa cum laude, from Vanderbilt University and his Master of Music degree from Boston University.
 Additional studies include two summers at both the Aspen Music Festival and the Tanglewood Music Center, where in 1999 he received the Rose Thomas Smith Legacy Prize.
 His principal teachers have been Edwin Barker, Edgar Meyer, and William Scott.
 Mr. Speed plays on a late 19th century Neapolitan bass by Carlo Loveri.